U.S. and U.K. blame Iran for drone strike on oil tanker

 Why it matters: The United States and Britain now join Israel in accusing Tehran of being behind the July 29 attack off the coast of Oman.
 Iran has denied involvement.

-Get market news worthy of your time with Axios Markets.
-Subscribe for free.
+Stay on top of the latest market trends and economic insights with Axios Markets.
+Subscribe for free

 Driving the news: The merchant tanker, “Mercer Street,” was hit twice.
 The first attack didn’t cause any damages but the second strike hit the rooms of the crew.